brighthive/playbooks/_includes/contact_tracing_intro.md

 While plays are geared toward different roles, Brighthive and FPF advise collaborating across team and function through the lifecycle of the DCTT initiative.

-*Take the Next Step*
-- Suggest a play to add to this playbook or suggest edits by [sending us a message](mailto:community@brighthive.io).
-- Discuss this playbook and share learnings with others using the playbook in our [Brighthive Responsible Data Sharing Slack Community](https://brighthive.io/slack-community-signup/).
-- [Connect with a Brighthive team member](mailto:info@brighthive.io) to learn how Brighthive can help you solve a responsible data sharing challenge.

 [^1]: Tokens are a unique identifier tied to a user's phone.
 Apps that make use of rotating tokens change the token identified with a user's phone on a regular basis.
 This helps protect user privacy by essentially dividing a user's data across multiple identities.
 [^2]: Andy Greenberg.
 “How Apple and Google Are Enabling Covid-19 Contact-Tracing.”
 Wired.
 April 10, 2020. https://www.wired.com/story/apple-google-bluetooth-contact-tracing-covid-19/.